ist-dresden/cpm-pages-aem-port-example/MigrationApproach.md

 needed.

 Thus, we take the WKND site as an example and migrate / port only those parts of the wcm.io components library that are actually used.
-We copy step by step the classes / components over to this project and modify them.
+We copy step by step components over to this project and modify them.
+Java classes seem too specific to AEM, so we recreate corresponding classes.

 We base the port on commit 35b90febc3ecbe058ae77f0094b7018b3c34b303 (release 2.23.4).

 ## Markers

 To clearly show which parts are copied from the wcm.io library, which parts are changed and which parts are new, we will observe the following.

-- Java classes that are unmodified or only slightly modified stay at the same packages.
-If we create new implementations, we will use packages with com.composum in them.
+- We copy the components and try not to modify them.
+If they have to be modified:
   - Changes are marked with // CPMCHANGE
   - Commented out parts are marked with // CPMREMOVE
   - Additions are marked with // CPMADD
-- Similarly, we try to copy components as they are